FredJones4/newPeoplePrintout/README.md

 # Name to Nametags

 This project automates the creation of name tags by converting names listed in a JSON file into a PDF format suitable for printing.
-Specifically, it is designed to work with pre-cut papers following Sister Parkin's format requirements.
+Specifically, it is designed to work with pre-cut papers following our pdf format requirements.
+Alternative pdf printouts are given in '''alternate_printout_1''' and '''alternate_printout_2'''.

 ## Features